smalik-cybersec/My-Cybersecurity-Journey/L02_Linux_Essentials/M08_monitor_and_manage_linux_processes/4_guided_exercise_control_jobs_in_linux.md

 * Making processes persistent even after terminal closes

 > This skill is essential for **working with long-running tasks**, **multitasking in the shell**, and **session control** as a Linux user or admin.

----

-✅ Let me know if you’d like:

-* 🧠 A quiz based on this exercise
-* 📥 Markdown export for GitHub
-* ⏭️ Next lesson: *Schedule Tasks Using `at` and `cron`*

-You’re now confidently multitasking and managing live jobs like a Linux pro, Shahid 💪🖥️ Keep it up!